Cartoon-KAPOW!

 Meta descriptions are a component of your on-page SEO.
 They don’t appear on your website, but you can see them when you do a Google search.
 They’re the two black lines of text under your blue page title.

-Your meta tags can contain SEO keywords, but their main purpose is to give searchers an introduction to what’s on your page and entice them to visit your website.
+Your meta descriptions can contain SEO keywords, but their main purpose is to give searchers an introduction to what’s on your page and entice them to visit your website.

 You should have a different meta description for each page of your website.
 Here’s how my home page meta description looks on the Google search engine results page: